Skip to Content

 Hematite is a form of iron oxide and has the unique property of being magnetic, which makes it a popular healing stone in metaphysical circles.

-TIP: Fluorite is one of the most widespread minerals in crystal collections, most probably the second after quartz.
+TIP: Fluorite is one of the most widespread minerals in crystal collections, probably the second after quartz.
 Find out the main differences between real and fake fluorite in the article below:

 Real vs. Fake Fluorite: Focus on These 5 Differences